wilsonte-umich/wilsonte-umich.github.io/content/_projects/Yeast_DSB_Repair.md

 Current focus areas in the yeast lab include:

 - understanding how spatial factors in the nucleus influence chromosomal rearrangement by NHEJ
-- continuing work to understand the biochemical events that coordinate NHEJ vs. HR execution in living cells
+- continuing work to understand the precise biochemical events that coordinate NHEJ vs. HR execution in living cells
-- probing the influence of cellular metabolism on DSB repair decisions